DavisBoz/proj5-mongo/README.md

 test 1 (Normal case):
 	Entering 200, 400 ,600 km into the control distance km input will receive open_time and close_time as the outputs for each distance.
-	Once the submit button is selected the webpage is cleared for new entries and km, miles, start date, start time, open time and close time are sent to the database.
+	Once the submit button is selected the webpage is cleared for new entries and open time and close time are sent to the database.
 	This can be verified in the Javascript Console.
 Once the display button is clicked a new tab will open with a table of all logged open and close times.